In bid to counter China, US ramps up effort to boost military ties in Asia

 So far, it appears that Beijing is seeking to contest the US’s presence.

-That is evident not just in the confrontations between US and Chinese vessels and aircraft over the South China Sea and the Taiwan Strait, but also in Beijing’s standoffs with Philippine military boats in the South China Sea.
+That is evident not just in the confrontations between US and Chinese vessels and aircraft, but also in Beijing’s standoffs with Philippine military boats in the South China Sea.
 These include incidents in August and earlier this month when the Chinese Coast Guard used water cannon to prevent the Philippine military from resupplying its troops living on a grounded warship on the disputed Second Thomas Shoal.

-On Taiwan, too, China’s navy this year launched its largest-ever exercises in the Pacific Ocean, deploying an aircraft carrier and dozens of naval ships and warplanes, in a move analysts said was probably practice for enforcing a blockade around the island.
-Beijing said the purpose of the drills was to “resolutely combat the arrogance of Taiwan independence separatist forces and their actions to seek independence”.

-Chong said the tensions were likely to pose new challenges to countries in the region.
+Chong said heightening of tensions was likely to pose new challenges to countries in the region.

 “I expect the contestation to become more intense.
 Meaning to say that trying to navigate between the two major powers will become more challenging, not impossible, but certainly more challenging.
 To expect that you can act in ways that get benefits from both sides may become more difficult.
 It may be the case that working with one more will invite pressure from the other,” said Chong.
 “That is likely to be a challenge facing Southeast Asia unless they are more able to set up their own direction.”